threeworld/checkiplocal/README.md

   checkiplocal [OPTIONS]

 Application Options:
-  -t, --threads= How many threads should be used (default: 8) -c, --city     Print the city where the IP is located -r, --region   Print the area where the IP is located -a, --addr     Print the exact address of the IP by default
+  -t, --threads  How many threads should be used (default: 8) -c, --city     Print the city where the IP is located -r, --region   Print the area where the IP is located -a, --addr     Print the exact address of the IP by default